howardmatari/budgettracker/README.md

 Built With PWAs may utilize the Service Worker and Cache APIs to cache assets and API responses to ensure applications work without an internet connection.

+Prerequisites No special hardware or software is required to use this web app.
+All you need is a modern browser.

+Running the tests Basic functionality testing.
+Test the adding and subtracting of transactional amounts.

 Authors Matari Howard

 License This project is licensed under the MIT License